BryanJacobs/FIDO2Applet/docs/security_model.md

 # Security Model

 First off, this application is likely not secure.
-It hasn't been audit, fuzz tested, or even really tested at all.
+It hasn't been audit, fuzz tested, pentested, whatever.
 That means there's very likely a critical bug that breaks its model.

 This page aims to describe the **theoretical** security of the